 The Vega project is located in north-central British Columbia, approximately 300 kilometres northwest of Prince George, BC, with access via the Omineca Mines Access Road and logging roads.
 The project covers 9,002 hectares on the Quesnel trough trend running through central British Columbia and hosting the Mount Milligan, Chuchi, Kwanika, Lorraine and Cat porphyry deposits.
 There are several showings in the eastern and western sectors of the Vega property prospective for hosting copper-gold porphyry mineralization.
-Most of the past exploration work done by Canasil has been focused on the eastern Vega showings where there are historical workings and adits with high gold and copper samples, as well as zones of anomalous gold and copper geochemistry identified from surface sampling.
+Most of the past exploration work done by Canasil has been focused on the Vega Showings located in the eastern portion of the property.
 More recent work has identified additional gold/copper showings on the western side of the property, most notably the Pluto showing.

 In September 2016, the Company carried out prospecting field work on the Pluto and Vega showings.
 This work confirmed past observations on the Vega showing, and in particular highlighted the Pluto showing identifying the surface signature typical of the upper levels of porphyry copper-gold mineralized systems.
 The Company conducted an airborne magnetics geophysical survey covering the Vega property area in November 2016.
-This survey returned very encouraging results highlighting structural corridors which are prospective for hosting porphyry mineralized systems both in the east and west of the project area.
+This survey returned encouraging results highlighting structural corridors which are prospective for hosting porphyry mineralized systems both in the east and west of the project area.
+Assessment filings form this work extended the mineral claims covering the prospective areas of the Vega project to October 2018.

-The Company plans to follow up on this work in the 2017 field season with further surface sampling and evaluation of these zones to define drill targets.
-Total expenditures on the Vega property in 2016 amounted to \$70,977, which included staking of additional claims to cover prospective ground.
+The Company plans to follow up on this work with further surface sampling and geological mapping of these zones to define drill targets.
+There were no significant expenditures on the Vega property during the period.